SCIEPublish journals follow the guidelines of COPE's

 Availability of Data and Materials

-Reproducibility is essential for maintaining the integrity and transparency of scientific research.
-Authors are encouraged to make the free availability of their experimental materials and research data to readers, either by publishing the supportive information as supplementary information in the journal or by depositing datasets into publicly available data repositories.
-The information should be stated in the manuscript as 'Data Availability Statement' indicating where the experimental materials and research data of their study can be found.
+Reproducibility is integral to keeping the integrity and transparency of scientific research.
+Authors are requested to make their experimental materials and research data freely available to readers, either by publishing supporting information as supplementary material in the journal or by depositing datasets in publicly available data repositories before publication.
+The information should be stated in the manuscript as 'Data Availability Statement', indicating where the experimental materials and research data of their study can be found.
 If certain data cannot be shared, authors should explicitly mention this and provide the reason accordingly.

 Conflicts of Interest

 A conflict of interest (also known as competing interest) is defined as anything that might affect or be perceived to interfere with the objectivity and integrity of authors' research, whether through financial and/or non-financial interests.
-SCIEPublish Journals are committed to publishing scientific information as objective and impartial as possible.
-The policy is to request that authors, reviewers, editors, and editorial staff declare any associations of all financial or competing interests during the whole publication process to maintain publication transparency.
+SCIEPublish Journals are committed to publishing scientific information as objectively and impartially as possible.
+The policy is to request that authors, reviewers, editors, and editorial staff declare any associations of all financial or competing interests during the entire publication process to maintain publication transparency.

 Non-financial conflicts of interest usually refer to personal or professional associations with individuals and/or organizations.
 It includes (but is not limited to): unpaid membership in a government or non-governmental organization; unpaid advisory position in a commercial organization; unpaid membership in an advocacy or lobbying organization; writing or consulting for an educational company; and acting as an expert witness.
 We encourage authors to declare any unpaid roles or associations that may affect the publication process.